nualagr/dargan-health-foods/TESTING.md

 &#9745; Leave a review of a product that I have previously purchased through the site.

-Customers who have purchased a product through the site can leave a review by navigating to the product details page for that product.
+Customers who have purchased a product through the site can leave a review by navigating to the 'Product Details' page for that product.
 Within the 'Customer Reviews' accordion they can select the 'Leave a Review' button.
 This button is only displayed if they current user has previously purchased this item.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-leave-a-review-button-mobile-device.png "Screenshot of the Leave a Review button on a mobile device.")

 <br>

 The customer is brought to a page with a clearly labelled form where they can enter and submit their review.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-leave-a-review-form-tablet-device.png "Screenshot of the Leave a Review form on a tablet device.")